hindu-comm/weblogs/manasataramgini/2017/08/2017-08-27_the-apparition-of-the-scottish-surgeon.md

 but it certainly sounded rude and there was much ridicule at my expense.”

-L: “Oh Ṛbhu-s\! if that was what she said it is rude indeed.
+L: “Oh Ṛbhu-s! if that was what she said it is rude indeed.
 I will certainly ask her to apologize the next time she sees you.
 But while recounting this to us last night over dinner she said that you had rudely shooed her away from studying the fossil.
 She added that she was